Pylons/pyramid/docs/narr/traversal.rst

 - Please find me a :term:`view` with the name "buz.txt" that can be used for type ``IBiz``.

-Let's say that question is answered "here you go, here'a a bit of code that is willing to deal with that case", and returns a :term:`view`.
+Let's say that question is answered "here you go, here's a bit of code that is willing to deal with that case", and returns a :term:`view`.
 It is passed the "biz" object as the "context" and the current :term:`WebOb` :term:`request` as the "request".
 It returns a